William Arnold (film critic): China Gate

 Shortly before the Frances trial, Arnold sold his novel China Gate to editor-publisher Marc Jaffe of Ballantine/Random House Books for what was, at that time, one of the highest first-novel advances on record.
-Set over thirty years in post-WWII Taiwan, and based loosely on Arnold's years there, it was the inaugural fiction offering of Villard Books, a new imprint of Random House that Jaffe headed.
+Set over thirty years in post-WWII Taiwan, and based partly on Arnold's personal experience there as a boy, it was the inaugural fiction offering of Villard Books, a new imprint of Random House that Jaffe headed.

-China Gate was another national bestseller and the reviews were mostly positive.
-Publishers Weekly found it "fascinating... gripping reading" and the New York Times Book Review declared it "a success...".
+China Gate was another national bestseller.
+Publishers Weekly found it "fascinating... gripping reading" and the New York Times Book Review declared it "a success."
 The Washington Post reported that "Arnold... constructs his plot well" and predicted it might be "another Tai-pan," while the Portland Oregonian deemed it "a sharply plotted and crisply executed tale of international intrigue... a crackling yarn."
 Alice E. Gerard in Best Sellers reported that, "The pace of China Gate never slackens.
 It is extremely suspenseful and filled with action and intrigue... a well-written, exciting novel."

-But the novel also had its detractors, largely on political grounds, and was controversial.
+The novel also had its detractors, largely on political grounds, and was controversial.
 In his otherwise positive review in the New York Times, John Jay Osborne Jr. complained of its "superreactionary tone" and conservative "pontificating," and Dan Webster in the Spokane Spokesman-Review denounced it as a "right-wing diatribe that must have Ayn Rand dancing in her grave."
 The book also found resistance from the Taiwan government.
-In the early 1990s a major Hollywood film version of the novel, with a script by Ron Bass and Luis Mandoki directing, was abruptly terminated by Carolco/TriStar Pictures after production had commensed and more than a million dollars had been spent in development costs, reportedly due to last-minute objections by the Taiwan government, which was "unhappy" with the book's depiction of the historical ties of the Kuomintang Party to the Chinese underworld.
+In the early 1990s a major Hollywood film version of the novel, with a script by Ron Bass and Luis Mandoki directing, was abruptly terminated by Carolco/TriStar Pictures after production had commenced and more than a million dollars had been spent in development costs, reportedly due to last-minute objections by the Taiwan government, which was "unhappy" with the book's depiction of the historical ties of the Kuomintang Party to the Chinese underworld.

-Kurt Cobain

-In 1994 Arnold became entangled in the tragedy of Seattle rock star Kurt Cobain, who had first read Shadowland in high school and frequently told relatives he was "obsessed" with its story.
-This obsession seemed to grow in the final year of his life, and he based what may have been his final song, "Frances Farmer Will Have Her Revenge on Seattle" on the book.
-He often mentioned Arnold in interviews and he tried, unsuccessfully, to meet with him numerous times in the months before his death, including his final week.
-After Cobain's suicide on April 5, 1994, in a much-reprinted column, Arnold expressed profound regret for avoiding Cobain, or even bothering to find out why he wanted to meet.
+As film critic